 Kid’s Emotion Wheel

-When kids can learn to recognize and describe their own feelings, it’s easier for them to communicate about their emotions to parents, peers, or caregivers.
-When kids can communicate about their emotions to people who care about them, the people who care about them can respond to them with more empathy, care, and attunement.
+When kids can learn to recognize and describe their feelings, it’s easier for them to communicate their emotions to parents, peers, or caregivers.
+When kids can communicate their emotions to people who care about them, the people who care about them can respond with more empathy, care, and attunement.
 And when kids– or any of us for that matter– feel connected to people who are attuned to their emotions, they have the resources to grow into kinder, more confident, and more emotionally regulated people.

 Read more about my Pizza Themed Feelings Wheel for Kids or download below:

 As a bonus, the Pro Pack includes a worksheet with blank pepperonis for creating your own custom feelings wheel.

 Kid’s Version of the Emotion Sensation Wheel

 After using this wheel in practice for a while, I began working on a version specifically for younger kids.
 The bright colors of this kid’s version of an emotion wheel and simplified concepts are appropriate for introducing this concept to younger kids.

 Learning to integrate body sensations and emotions can help grow the skills needed to help kids regulate their emotions (like calming down quickly after getting upset, not flipping their lid at minor upsets, and having the capacity to move between emotions in a healthy way).
 This tool can be a helpful teaching aid to help kids learn to start recognizing their own body-based cues that tell them when they need to ask for help, take a break, or seek care so that they can develop emotional awareness, mindfulness, and the ability to age appropriately regulate emotions.